RobSimons1/ocean-dictionary/README.md

 *	**Add Category Main Section**
     * by pressing the `Add Category` button in the Manage Categories page the user is taken to the Add Category page, where there is a one row form.
 The `Category Name` row allows the user to input a new category.
 This has been thoroughly tested so that the functionality works and iputs a new category_id in to the database.
-This required a large amount of testing and with different functions and methods (See Issues List).
+This required a large amount of testing and with different functions and methods.
     * The `Add Category` button submits the form to the database and has been extensively tested.
     * The `Cancel` button returns the user to the Browse Words page.
 This has been thoroughly tested.